JavaScript is required

 Mixed hearing loss

-Mixed hearing loss is when there is a combination of conductive and sensorineural hearing loss.
+Mixed hearing loss is when there is both conductive and sensorineural hearing loss.

 Auditory Neuropathy Spectrum Disorder

-Auditory Neuropathy Spectrum Disorder happens when there is a problem with the auditory nerve transmitting the signal from the cochlea in the inner ear to the brain.
-It can range from mild to profound and often fluctuates.
+Auditory Neuropathy Spectrum Disorder happens when there is a problem with the hearing nerve sending the sound from the cochlea in the inner ear to the brain.
+This type of hearing loss can range from mild to profound and often changes.

 Signs of hearing loss